Lessons from space

 The Station is not only our best microgravity laboratory, but also a spectacular adventure playground.

-Alexander will perform a set of experiments in orbit with the help of the next generation of scientists, comparing results and working together to protect the planet.
+Alexander performed a set of experiments in orbit with the help of the next generation of scientists, comparing results and working together to protect the planet.

-Students will learn about the differences between living in space and on Earth.
-Europe’s ambassador in space wants to trigger youngsters’ creative minds by showing them the world from a distance – 400 km up.
+Students learned about the differences between living in space and on Earth.
+Europe’s ambassador in space triggered youngsters’ creative minds by showing them the world from a distance – 400 km up.

 The Blue Dot educational activities aim to stimulate their curiosity and bring awareness of the Space Station as a testbed for future exploration.

-Alexander’s lessons from space will continue even after the mission ends.
-Educational videos will be released when he is back on Earth.
+Alexander’s lessons from space continue even after the mission ended.
+Educational videos were released when back on Earth.